ICT 0417 – Layout: Creating Tables (and Related Layout Skills)

 2.40

-Suggested diagram: Visual representation of a table grid with $r$ rows and $c$ columns.
+Visual representation of a table grid with r rows and c columns.

-Create a table that records the weekly timetable for a student.
-The table should have:
+Create a table that records a student’s weekly timetable.

-7 columns – one for each day of the week (Monday to Sunday).
+Columns: 7 – one for each day (Monday – Sunday).

-5 rows – one header row for the days and four rows for the periods (Period 1 to Period 4).
+Rows: 5 – one header row for the days and four rows for Period 1 to Period 4.

 How many total cells does the table contain?

-If you needed to add a “Break” column between Period 2 and Period 3, how many columns would the table have?
+If you need to add a “Break” column between Period 2 and Period 3, how many columns will the table have?

 Question